javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 Some programming languages allow to use negative indexes for the same purpose, like `fruits[-1]`.

 Although, in JavaScript it won't work.
-The result will be `undefined`.
+The result will be `undefined`, because the index in square brackets is treated literally.

-We can explicitly calculate the last element index and then access it, using `fruits[fruits.length - 1]`:
+We can explicitly calculate the last element index and then access it: `fruits[fruits.length - 1]`.

 ```js run
 let fruits = ["Apple", "Orange", "Plum"];